FAQs and Support

 Singtel is continuously investing to expand and enhance our network to ensure high quality and reliable mobile services.
 In the last 3 years, we have invested more than S$2 billion across all our networks, including mobile.
 Here are some examples of what we are working on right now:

-- All 4G customers have been upgraded to 500Mbps.
-Customers can enjoy the maximum speed of 500Mbps with a supported handset.
+- All 4G customers have been upgraded to 800Mbps.
+Customers can enjoy the maximum speed of 800Mbps with a supported handset at selected high traffic locations in Singapore.

 - We have upgraded our 3G network to offer download speeds of up to 42Mbps.
 This is double the 21Mbps speed of existing 3G networks.
 However, a supported handset is required to enjoy the 42Mbps upgrade.